GusBusDraws/smallweb-subway.js/README.md

 ## Change Log
 ### 2025-01-22
+- Load station info using data stored arrays for map
 - Add `forceNewTab` and `forceURL` options to zines.js
 - Replace zines.json with object in zines.js
 - Replace scifi.json with object in scifi.js